 It’s not easy buying supplements to send to Malaysia, so the second time I purchased from the official USA website I had it shipped to me via a different company.
 This made it super expensive for me – I ended up paying $125 USD for one pouch that lasted just 30-days!

 I was excited to be trying out Athletic Greens, and straight away I enjoyed the taste and experienced no side-effects.
 After consuming for one-month straight I didn’t notice any massive changes to my well-being or necessarily with my energy levels.

 This could be that I need to drink it for longer to notice many benefits.

 I did enjoy drinking this green superfood supplement, it’s refreshing and one of the best tasting greens brands on the market.

 - Contains 75 ingredients, including probiotics

 - Tastes great in water or smoothies

 - Proprietary blend, no full disclosure of ingredient amounts

 Athletic Greens Ingredients

-At best there maybe one or two ingredients with the amount at a very low level to have much, if any of an affect.
-At worse it’s possible the ingredient amounts are too low all round to have much of an affect.
-Either way this doesn’t bode well for Athletic Greens providing sufficient ingredient amounts for a health benefit.
+At best there may be one or two ingredients with the amount at a very low level to have much if any of an effect.
+At worse it’s possible the ingredient amounts are too low all round to have much of an effect.

 Let’s take a look at each of the proprietary blends: